larksuite/oapi-sdk-go/README.md

 If you encounter any problems during usage, please let us know by submitting  [Github Issues](https://github.com/larksuite/oapi-sdk-go/issues).
 We will deal with these Issues and get back to you as soon as possible.

+- Upgrade the package first, if you still have problems, please submit Issues

 ## Run environment

 ---